James Ronald Chalmers: American Civil War

 Chalmers entered the Confederate States Army as a captain and was soon promoted to Colonel of the 9th Mississippi Infantry in 1861.
 For a while he commanded at Pensacola, Florida.
-On February 13, 1862, he was promoted to brigadier-general, and on April 6 was assigned to the command of Second Brigade, Withers' Division, Army of the Mississippi.
-He and his command did splendid fighting in the Battle of Shiloh.
+On February 13, 1862, he was promoted to brigadier-general, and on April 6 was assigned to the command of Second Brigade, Withers' Division, Army of the Mississippi, leading his brigade at the Battle of Shiloh that month.
 When Bragg was conducting operations in north Mississippi he sent Chalmers with a force of cavalry to make a feint upon Rienzi, Mississippi in order to cover the movement of a body of infantry to Ripley, Mississippi.
-In executing this order he encountered Sheridan, July 1, and a stubborn engagement took place.
-It lasted from about half-past eight in the morning till late in the afternoon.
-Chalmers, ascertaining that Sheridan had been reinforced by infantry and artillery, retired.
+In executing this order he encountered Union Colonel Sheridan's troops at the Battle of Booneville on July 1, where the outnumbered Federal troops inflicted a defeat on Chalmers' larger force.

-When Bragg advanced into Kentucky in the summer of 1862 Chalmers' command was a part of his force, performing its duties with courage and zeal.
-In the Battle of Murfreesboro he and his men again rendered brilliant service.
+When Bragg advanced into Kentucky in the summer of 1862 Chalmers' command was a part of his force, fighting at the Battle of Murfreesboro at the end of the year.
 In April, 1863, at the request of John C. Pemberton, he was transferred to the Department of Mississippi and East Louisiana and placed in command of the Fifth Military District.
 The district consisted of the top two tiers of counties in Mississippi.
 In 1864 he was assigned to the command of cavalry brigades of Jeffrey Forrest and McCulloch, forming the first division of Forrest's Cavalry Corps.
 This cavalry division was subsequently enlarged by the addition of Rucker's Brigade.

-Chalmers bore a conspicuous part in the Battle of Fort Pillow and in all the campaigns of Forrest in north Mississippi, west Tennessee and Kentucky.
+Chalmers played an important role in the campaigns of Forrest in north Mississippi, west Tennessee and Kentucky.
 He also led forces in Hood's Tennessee Campaign.
 On February 18, 1865, Chalmers was put in command of all the Mississippi cavalry in the Confederate service in Mississippi and west Tennessee.
+Chalmers' command surrendered along with Forrest in May, 1865.